top of page

 ABOUT SHANNON EGAN

-In 2015, Shannon was selected by Facing Addiction, a national non-profit organization dedicated to finding solutions to the addiction crisis, to act as the Utah State Captain for the first-ever national recovery rally (called the UNITE to Face Addiction Rally), which took place in October 2015 at the National Mall in Washington, D.C.
-That same year, she self-published her first book, No Tourists Allowed: Seeking Inner Peace & Sobriety in War-Torn Sudan.
-She has been consulting for Recovery Community Organizations and non-profit organizations since 2014.
+In 2015, Shannon was chosen by Facing Addiction, a national non-profit organization dedicated to tackling the addiction crisis, to serve as the Utah State Captain for the inaugural national recovery rally, known as the UNITE to Face Addiction Rally.
+The event took place in October 2015 at the National Mall in Washington, D.C.
+That same year, Shannon self-published her first book, titled "No Tourists Allowed: Seeking Inner Peace & Sobriety in War-Torn Sudan."
+Since 2014, she has been providing consulting services to Recovery Community Organizations and non-profit organizations

 bottom of page